 Time Your Border Crossing

-The Valle de Guadalupe is close to San Diego, but crossing back into the U.S. often involves long lines and hefty wait times.
-A few tips for avoiding the worst of it:
+The Valle de Guadalupe is close to San Diego, but crossing back into the US often involves long lines and hefty wait times.
+Here are a few tips for avoiding the worst of it:

 - Aim for off hours: Many Tijuana residents commute into San Diego for work in the morning and head back to Mexico during the evening rush hour.
 On the weekends, the rush hours operate in the reverse, particularly late-night Saturday, when partiers are heading home, and Sunday afternoon, when weekend visitors are wrapping up their trips.

-- Take the Ready Lane: Riders with select identification — including passport cards, Global Entry cards, and Sentri passes — may use the Read Lanes, which are slightly faster than the general lanes.
-The system works by detecting RFID chips in the cards; standard U.S. passports do not comply.
+- Take the Ready Lane: Riders with select identification — including passport cards, Global Entry cards, and Sentri passes — may use the Ready Lanes, which are slightly faster than the general lanes.
+The system works by detecting RFID chips in the cards.
+Standard US passports do not comply.

 - Apply for Sentri: If you expect to travel across the border frequently, consider applying for a Sentri card, the land-border version of Global Entry.
 Candidates who pass an advanced screening and pay a fee may use an express entry lane for five years; all passengers in one vehicle must have Sentri.